quentintaranpino/nostrcheck-server/DOCS.md

 Loads the profile page.
 If the user is not logged in or the public key is not valid, it redirects to the login page or the current API version respectively.

-### api/v2/gallerydata [GET]

-Loads the gallery data for the logged-in user.
-The page number can be specified as a query parameter.
-If no page number is specified, the first page is returned.
-Each page contains 18 media files.

 **Parameters**